eriknovak/python-text-embedding-microservice/README.md

 application.

-### Running the Service in Production Mode
+#### Alternatives

-To run the service in production mode, one must first change some parameters.
+To give more control, the user can provide additional parameters to the service.
+What follows are instructions on how to run the service in development mode with additional parameters.

-#### Linux and Mac
+##### Linux and Mac

 ```bash
 python -m microservice.execute start \